Tabitha Peterson: 2019–2022

 The Peterson rink won their first two events of the 2021–22 season, the US Open of Curling and the 2021 Curlers Corner Autumn Gold Curling Classic.
 The following week, they played in the 2021 Masters where they made it as far as the quarterfinals.
 The team then played in the 2021 United States Olympic Curling Trials, where they attempted to return to the Olympics.
 The team posted a 9–1 record through the round robin, putting them into the best-of-three final against Cory Christensen.
 The Peterson rink beat Christensen in two-straight games, booking their tickets to the 2022 Winter Olympics.
 After the Trials, the team played in one event before the Olympics, the Curl Mesabi Classic, which they won, beating Christensen again in the final.
 At the Olympics, Peterson led the United States to a 4–5 record, missing the playoffs.
 The team finished off the season by playing in two Slams, the 2022 Players' Championship and the 2022 Champions Cup, missing the playoffs in both events.
 In mixed doubles that season, she and Joe Polo played in the 2021 United States mixed doubles curling Olympic trials, where they posted a 5–4 round robin record.
 This put them in a tiebreaker, which they won.
 In the 3 vs. 4 game, they were not as successful, losing to Jamie Sinclair and Rich Ruohonen.

-The Peterson rink won their first two events of the 2021–22 season, the US Open of Curling and the 2021 Curlers Corner Autumn Gold Curling Classic.
-The following week, they played in the 2021 Masters where they made it as far as the quarterfinals.
-The team then played in the 2021 United States Olympic Curling Trials, where they attempted to return to the Olympics.
-The team posted a 9–1 record through the round robin, putting them into the best-of-three final against Cory Christensen.
-The Peterson rink beat Christensen in two-straight games, booking their tickets to the 2022 Winter Olympics.
-After the Trials, the team played in one event before the Olympics, the Curl Mesabi Classic, which they won, beating Christensen again in the final.
-At the Olympics, Peterson led the United States to a 4–5 record, missing the playoffs.
-The team finished off the season by playing in two Slams, the 2022 Players' Championship and the 2022 Champions Cup, missing the playoffs in both events.
-In mixed doubles that season, she and Joe Polo played in the 2021 United States mixed doubles curling Olympic trials, where they posted a 5–4 round robin record.
-This put them in a tiebreaker, which they won.
-In the 3 vs. 4 game, they were not as successful, losing to Jamie Sinclair and Rich Ruohonen.